2015 Oxnard train derailment: Investigation

-The National Transportation Safety Board (NTSB) launched an investigation into the accident and a go-team was dispatched to the scene.
-The train was fitted with a forward-facing camera in the cab/coach car and the collision itself was recorded by the camera.
+The National Transportation Safety Board (NTSB) launched an investigation into the accident, and a go-team was dispatched to the scene.
+The train was fitted with a forward-facing camera in the cab/coach car and the camera recorded the collision itself.

 The NTSB determined that the probable cause of the crash was the truck driver mistakenly turning onto the railroad right-of-way due to acute fatigue and unfamiliarity with the area.
 The NTSB investigation found that the crash occurred nearly 24 hours after the truck driver, Sanchez-Ramirez, reported for duty in Somerton, Arizona and 16.75 hours after he began the trip to Oxnard, well above the limits set for commercial drivers.
-The truck driver worked for The Growers Company but was operating a vehicle owned by Harvest Management.
+The truck driver worked for The Growers Company but operated a vehicle owned by Harvest Management.
 The two companies share the same ownership and manage a farming operation.
-The driver went on duty at 5:51 a.m. on February 23, after having been off duty the day before.
-At 1:00 p.m. his employer dispatched Sanchez-Ramirez from their base in Somerton to Oxnard, a 6 hour trip.
-However, Sanchez-Ramirez experienced a 4.5-hour delay in Jacumba, California, due to a damaged radiator, which necessitated that he obtain a replacement truck.
+After having been off duty the day before, the driver went on duty at 5:51 a.m. on February 23.
+At 1:00 p.m., his employer dispatched Sanchez-Ramirez from their base in Somerton to Oxnard, a 6-hour trip.
+However, Sanchez-Ramirez experienced a 4.5-hour delay in Jacumba, California due to a damaged radiator, which necessitated that he obtain a replacement truck.
 Additionally, his truck was sideswiped by another vehicle in Los Angeles, which further extended his travel time.

 The cab/coach car and two of the three coach cars were fitted with a crash energy management (CEM) system designed to dissipate kinetic energy during a collision.
 The cars had been purchased as part of the response to Metrolink's deadly 2005 Glendale train crash and 2008 Chatsworth train collision.
-The NTSB investigation determined that the CEM elements (colloquially known as “crumple zones”) were not activated in the collision.
-The investigation further determined that welds on the train’s pilot assembly (colloquially known as a “snowplow” or “cowcatcher”) failed and detached from the lead cab car during the crash sequence, however, no markings or damage suggested that the pilot assembly itself interfered with the wheels of the train and caused the derailment.
-The railcar interiors exhibited no loss of occupant survival space and analysis determined primary cause of injury was determined to be the overturning of the railcars and subsequent passenger and crew impacts with hard interior surfaces.
+The NTSB investigation determined that the CEM elements (colloquially known as "crumple zones") were not activated in the collision.
+The investigation further determined that welds on the train's pilot assembly (colloquially known as a "snowplow" or "cowcatcher") failed and detached from the lead cab car during the crash sequence; however, no markings or damage suggested that the pilot assembly itself interfered with the wheels of the train and caused the derailment.
+The railcar interiors exhibited no loss of occupant survival space, and analysis determined the primary cause of injury was determined to be the overturning of the railcars and subsequent passenger and crew impacts with hard interior surfaces.